-- Courses numbered "9950" to "9999" are for workshops or continuing education credit. - Courses numbered "7700" to "7799" are open only to students who have received the master's degree. - Courses numbered "6600" to "6699" are open only to qualified graduate students or to students who have already received the master's degree. - Courses numbered "5500" to "5599" are open only to graduate students and graduating seniors.
+- Courses numbered "9950" to "9999" are for workshops or continuing education credit. - Courses numbered "7700" to "7799" are open only to students who have received the master's degree. - Courses numbered "6600" to "6699" are open to qualified graduate students or to students who have already received the master's degree. - Courses numbered "5500" to "5599" are open only to graduate students and graduating seniors.
 Seniors must have the approval of the instructor of the course and meet unconditional graduate admission criteria.
 Courses numbered "5500" to "5599" in business, English, history, and mathematics are open only to graduate or post-graduate students.
-A student may not enroll in a course numbered "5500" to "5599" if it duplicates the same course listed on an undergraduate transcript. - For the master's degree and the Education Specialist program, 50% of the total graduate program, must be earned in "6600" or higher level courses, except with the special permission of the student's adviser and the dean or associate dean of the school or college.
+A student may not enroll in a course numbered "5500" to "5599" if it duplicates the same course listed on an undergraduate transcript. - For the master's degree, 50% of the total graduate program must be earned in "6000" level courses.
+In the Education Specialist program, 50% of the total graduate program, must be earned in "7000" level courses.